Share

 Alocasia – Care for a Tropical Plant

 Alocasia is a A tropical houseplant that has become popular for its unique leaves and variations.
-With the right care, it can become a nice ornamental plant at home, but some Alocasia varieties may require a little extra care.
+With the right care, it can become a really nice ornamental plant at home.
+However, some Alocasia varieties may require a little extra care.

 Alocasia baginda 'dragon scale' is from the Borneo rainforest and has leaves that resemble dragon scales.

-Alocasia thrives best in a warm and humid environment.
+Alocasia thrives best in a warm, humid environment.
 Place the plant in indirect light.
-It can handle darker conditions, but it still needs a bright spot to grow well, especially in winter, when Alocasia can be placed in a sunny window.
+It can tolerate darker conditions, but it still needs a bright spot to grow well, especially in winter.

 Alocasia is very sensitive to both overwatering and drought, the goal is to keep the soil slightly moist at all times.
-To achieve this without causing root rot, an airy and well-drained soil is needed.
+To succeed in this without causing root rot, an airy and well-drained soil is needed.
+Plants purchased online are often grown with bottom watering.
+This means that almost all the roots are at the bottom of the pot and then it is best to continue watering from the bottom.

-Feel free to use a mixture of pumice and perlite if you want to grow hydroponically.
-Alocasia also thrives in Sphagnum moss or our own peat-free planting soil Aroid & Orchid Soil.
+Feel free to use a mixture of pumice and perlite if you want to grow semi-hydroponically.
+We find that Alocasia thrives very well in a mixture of sphagnum moss with perlite or our own peat-free planting soil Aroid & Orchid Soil.

 Alocasia zebrina (Zebra shield), from the Philippines and is known for its striped stems.